The 30% ruling in the Netherlands allows certain expat employees to benefit from tax breaks – but under what conditions, and for how long?

-This guide explains everything you need to know about the Netherlands’ 30% ruling:
+This guide explains everything you need to know about the Netherlands’ 30% ruling, with sections including:

-- How to apply for the 30% ruling
+- How does the 30% ruling in the Netherlands work?

-- Other benefits of the 30% tax ruling
+- Benefits of the 30% ruling in the Netherlands

 Providing overall solutions for fiscal and financial issues of both expatriates and business clients, J.C.
 Suurmond & zn.
 Tax consultants are independent and put the client’s interests first.

 The 30% ruling is a Dutch tax exemption for employees who were hired abroad to work in the Netherlands.
-If a number of conditions are met, the employer is allowed to pay you 30% of your salary as a tax-free allowance.
-The tax-free allowance is considered a compensation for the expenses that the employee has by working outside his or her home country.
+If your situation meets various conditions, your employer can pay 30% of your salary as a tax-free allowance.
+The tax-free allowance is considered a compensation for the expenses that you incur by working outside your home country.

-To be eligible for the 30% ruling the following conditions have to be met:
+To be eligible for the 30% ruling, the employment must meet the following conditions:

-- the employee works for an employer that is registered with the Dutch tax office and pays payroll tax;
+- the employee works for an employer registered with the Dutch tax office and paying Dutch payroll tax;

 - the employee did not reside within 150km from the Dutch border for the last 18 out of 24 months at the time of hiring;